Loïck Jammes: Personal life

 In March 2017, Jammes and Grenoble teammates Denis Coulson and Rory Grice gang-raped a woman after a match in the city of Bordeaux.
 In December 2024, Coulson was sentenced to 14 years in prison and Grice and Jammes to 12 years each, while Chris Farrell and Dylan Hayes received suspended sentences for not intervening in the attack.
+The sentences of Jammes, Grice and Coulson were upheld on appeal in April 2026.